gnunicode/Gnashr/README.md

 Rashr-libre:     https://github.com/gnunicode/rashr-libre

-[Libraries]:        All Libraries are included in the repository and pre-configured for
+[Libraries]:        All Libraries are included in the repository
-                    gradle on Android Studio

 Import all Projects in to your IDE and set it on the dependencies list